K1llByte/master_thesis/help.md

 > **PALAVRAS CHIQUES:**
 > - aforesaid - mencionado anteriormente/acima
 > - ubiquitous - onipresente
-> - empirical - based on, concerned with, or verifiable by observation or experience rather than theory or pure logic. ("they provided considerable empirical evidence to support their argument")
+> - empirical - 'based on, concerned with, or verifiable by observation or experience rather than theory or pure logic. ("they provided considerable empirical evidence to support their argument")'
-> - culminate -  to reach the highest point, summit, or highest development
+> - culminate -  'to reach the highest point, summit, or highest development'
+> - Hence - portanto

 <!-- =============== TEMPLATE =============== -->